Aa+-

 Op-Ed: Australia needs to open the door to the skills of its migrants

-The Fairfield local government area in Sydney takes in the largest proportion of new arrivals in Australia.
-It has been at the epicentre of Australia’s extraordinary migrant success, welcoming waves of migrants from countries including Vietnam, Cambodia, the former Yugoslavia, Syria, Iraq, Burma, South Sudan, Congo, Burundi, Afghanistan and, most recently, Ukraine.
+The Fairfield region in Sydney hosts the largest proportion of new migrants in Australia.
+It has welcomed refugees and humanitarian entrants from countries such as Vietnam, Cambodia, the former Yugoslavia, Syria, Iraq, Burma, South Sudan, Congo, Burundi, Afghanistan, and Ukraine.
+Many arrive with valuable professional experience, yet face barriers to skill recognition.

 Facebook